 Foaming at the mouth.
 That's rabies, right?
-Probably not.
-Most oral foaming in canines is related to a combination of salivating and panting, or hypersalivation.
+Actually, it might not be.
+Most oral foaming in canines is related to a combination of salivating and panting, or hypersalivation, according to veterinary expert Dr. Barcus.
 A dog may foam at the mouth for many other reasons.
 Dogs who have been vaccinated for rabies are at low risk for the disease.
-Take all cases of oral foaming seriously, however.
-Foaming at the mouth can signify a life-threatening emergency, especially if poison or trauma is involved.

 Common Causes of Foaming

-Your dog may foam at the mouth if he's anxious, if he eats something he doesn't like the taste of, if he's motion sick or if he has an upset stomach.
+Your dog may foam at the mouth if he's anxious, if he eats something he doesn't like the taste of, if he's motion sick or if he has an upset stomach, according to Dr. Barcus.
 He may also drool if he has an injured or diseased tooth or has a hard time swallowing.
 Excessive salivation and foaming are potential side effects of some types of medication.
 Heavy panting and drooling can also be early warning signs your dog is getting overheated.

 Pseudorabies, also known as mad itch, is not contagious to humans but can pass from infected swine to dogs.
-Extreme itching, fever, foaming, excess salivation and neurological problems are characteristic symptoms.
+Symptoms include extreme itching, fever, foaming, excess salivation and neurological problems are characteristic symptoms.
 Report suspected rabies or pseudorabies cases to your vet immediately.